Closing date: 28 Nov 2025

 £52k pa*, depending on experience and qualifications, plus International Supplement

-A UK or Commonwealth qualified solicitor or barrister of several years PQE/call, you have a substantial background in conducting criminal cases plus significant advocacy experience including sole conduct of jury trials and have run your own caseload.
+A UK or Commonwealth qualified solicitor or barrister of several years PQE/call, you have a substantial background in conducting criminal cases and have run your own caseload, having experience of other areas of law.

 In addition, you must demonstrate our core values of fairness, integrity and teamwork and use your diverse expertise and experiences to ensure your time on the Island has the broadest benefit to St Helena.
 As an officer funded through the Technical Co-Operation Programme you will be expected to share your knowledge and skills beyond the workplace contributing to workforce, community and capacity development in St Helena.